EVICTION PREVENTION RESOURCES

 If you are facing eviction, it is best to seek legal services right away.
 This will give you time to apply, arrange an appointment, and gather any documents you may need.

-Find help with eviction prevention through legal assistance by calling 2-1-1, texting your zip code to 898-211, or visiting the United Way 2-1-1 website.
+Find help with eviction prevention through legal assistance by calling 2-1-1, texting your zip code to 898-211, or searching the United Way 2-1-1 website.

 Resources for Hennepin County Residents: